Analysis of the Blade Element Momentum Theory: The blade element momentum theory

 where $-\pi/2 < \gamma_\l < \pi/2$ is the {\it twist} (also called \textit{local pitch}) angle of the blade.
 The parameters associated with a blade element are summarized in Figure~\ref{fig:angles}.

 The coefficients $C_L$ and $C_D$ correspond to the ratio between the lift and drag forces and the dynamic force, i.e., the force associated with the observed kinetic energy.
-They are determined by the profile.
-Once this one is fixed, the main design parameters are the chord $c_\l$ and the twist $\gamma_\l$.
-Their optimization is discussed in Section~\ref{Sec:opti}.
+They are determined by the profile of the blade.
+Once this one is fixed, the main design parameters are $c_\l$ and $\gamma_\l$ whose optimization is discussed in Section~\ref{Sec:opti}.

 The coefficients $C_L$ and $C_D$ are assumed to be known as functions of $\alpha$ and occasionally of Reynolds number ($Re$).
 The latter case is indeed rarely considered in the monographs, where $Re$ is assumed to be constant with respect to $\alpha$ as soon as $U_{-\infty}$, $\l$, $\Omega$, $c_\l$ are fixed.
 For the sake of simplicity, we also neglect the changes in $Re$ in this paper.
-However, our results can be extended to non-constant Reynolds numbers~\cite[p.374-375]{Spera}, i.e. in situations where the functions $(\alpha,Re)\mapsto C_L(\alpha,Re)$ and $\alpha\mapsto C_D(\alpha,Re)$ have to be taken into account.
-Indeed, Reynolds number is a function of $U_{rel}$, i.e. of $\alpha$, see Equations~\eqref{eq:urel} and~\eqref{eq:def_alpha}.
-We consequently remain in a setting where $C_L$ and $C_D$ are functions of the only variable $\alpha$.
-Examples of variations of $C_L$ and $C_D$ with respect to Reynolds number are given in~\cite[p.169]{Burton}.
+However, our results can be extended to non-constant Reynolds numbers~\cite[p.374-375]{Spera}, i.e. in situations where the functions $(\alpha,Re)\mapsto C_L(\alpha,Re)$ and $\alpha\mapsto C_D(\alpha,Re)$ have to be taken into account. \Com{ In practice, $Re$ is \rCCCom{either assumed to be known a priori and used to select the corresponding $C_L$ and $C_D$, or dealt with iteratively together with $C_L$ and $C_D$ to get a more accurate result}. } Examples of variations of $C_L$ and $C_D$ with respect to $Re$ are given in~\cite[p.169]{Burton}.